Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 The design of an unsupervised data-dependent hashing function typically follows four steps:

-\begin{enumerate} \item Reformulate the problem as a matrix trace minimisation/maximisation (Equation~\ref{eqn:ch2_unsupervised_template}). \item Solve the optimisation as an eigenvalue problem or via SVD; the $K$ eigenvectors (or right-singular vectors) serve as the normal vectors of the hashing hyperplanes. \item Address the imbalanced variance resulting from matrix factorisation. \item Construct an out-of-sample extension in the case of a non-projective mapping. \end{enumerate} We will observe these four design principles across the unsupervised methods reviewed in this section: PCA Hashing (PCAH, Section~\ref{sec:ch2_pcah_projection}), Spectral Hashing (SH, Section~\ref{sec:ch2_sh_projection}), Iterative Quantisation (ITQ, Section~\ref{sec:ch2_itq_projection}), and Anchor Graph Hashing (AGH, Section~\ref{sec:ch2_agh_projection}).
-In three of these methods (PCAH, SH, ITQ), PCA first extracts the directions of maximum variance, which are then used as hashing hyperplanes.
-The main contributions of these approaches lie in Step~3, where different strategies are proposed to mitigate the impact of imbalanced variance across hyperplanes, which otherwise reduces the quality of hashcodes derived from lower principal components.
-The final method, AGH, adopts a different approach, computing an eigenfunction extension of graph Laplacian eigenvectors and basing hash function learning on the Laplacian Eigenmap algorithm.
+\begin{enumerate} \item Reformulate the problem as a matrix trace minimisation/maximisation (Equation~\ref{eqn:ch2_unsupervised_template}). \item Solve the optimisation as an eigenvalue problem or via SVD; the $K$ eigenvectors (or right-singular vectors) serve as the normal vectors of the hashing hyperplanes. \item Address the imbalanced variance resulting from matrix factorisation. \item Construct an out-of-sample extension in the case of a non-projective mapping. \end{enumerate} We observe these four design principles across the unsupervised methods reviewed in this section: PCA Hashing (PCAH, Section~\ref{sec:ch2_pcah_projection}), Spectral Hashing (SH, Section~\ref{sec:ch2_sh_projection}), Iterative Quantisation (ITQ, Section~\ref{sec:ch2_itq_projection}), and Anchor Graph Hashing (AGH, Section~\ref{sec:ch2_agh_projection}).
+In three of these methods (PCAH, SH, ITQ), PCA first extracts the directions of maximum variance, which then serve as hashing hyperplanes.
+The main contributions of these approaches lie in Step~3.
+Each proposes a different strategy to mitigate the impact of imbalanced variance across hyperplanes, which otherwise reduces the quality of hashcodes derived from lower principal components.
+The final method, AGH, adopts a different approach.
+It computes an eigenfunction extension of graph Laplacian eigenvectors and bases hash function learning on the Laplacian Eigenmap algorithm.

-Ultimately, the goal of all these methods is to learn $K$ hash functions $\{h_{k} : \mathbb{R}^{D} \rightarrow \{0,1\}\}_{k=1}^{K}$ that can be concatenated to generate binary hashcodes for unseen data-points.
-Figure~\ref{fig:ch2_data_depen_diag} summarises one interpretation of the relationships among these models.
+\fi \shortonly{The leading eigenvectors of the resulting eigenproblem become the hyperplanes.
+The chief design concern of these methods is the imbalanced variance that matrix factorisation induces across those directions.} Ultimately, all these methods aim to learn $K$ hash functions $\{h_{k} : \mathbb{R}^{D} \rightarrow \{0,1\}\}_{k=1}^{K}$ that can be concatenated to generate binary hashcodes for unseen data-points.\longonly{ Figure~\ref{fig:ch2_data_depen_diag} summarises one interpretation of the relationships among these models.}